 Everyone is good at something.
 The first step in setting up your own business is identifying your personal skill set, and matching it up with a potential product or service.
 Some businesses require a certain inborn talent, like becoming a professional singer.
 Others require training and skills that might take years to acquire, such as attorneys.
 Make a list of your skills and talents, even the most minor.
 Those skills and talents will provide the basis for your new business.

-Of course, you could start a catering business in which you provide the management and your employees do the cooking... but in that case you're using your management skills and knowledge of recipes, not the detested cooking skill itself.
+You could start a catering business in which you provide the management, and your employees do the cooking, but in that case, you're using your management skills and knowledge of recipes, not the detested cooking skill itself.

 The last thing to consider is whether you'll have the opportunity to sell what you want to sell.
 Is there a market for your product or service?
 Is it something you could make money selling – at a minimum, enough money to support yourself?
 If there aren't enough potential customers for your business, it will fail even if you're extremely good at it.
 Identifying your potential customers and deciding how best to reach them is critical to a successful business.

 How can you sell it?

 You've settled on the best product or service to offer.
 Now you need to identify your target market and pick a sales channel (or channels) to reach them: